Kate has over eight years of experience as an employment and personal injury legal executive. She runs LawCat, a legal explanations website.

 Who Will Win?

 It should go without saying that a case that is well presented with supporting evidence is far more likely to succeed than one which is poorly presented with little or no evidence.
+For example:

 Mr A is claiming constructive dismissal.
 Mr A claims that he could not continue in his employment due to the harassment he received from his boss on a daily basis.
 Mr A goes to Tribunal and gives verbal evidence only.
 When questioned on what he has said Mr A changes his story multiple times and quickly becomes confused.
 While his employer arrives and provides verbal evidence which when questioned on he answers and remains consistent.
 The employer also provides written statements from other employees stating that the boss and Mr A had a good working relationship.
 The employer also has emails demonstrating how the boss interacted with Mr A on a daily basis.
 These emails show a professional and amicable relationship.